Tools4everBV/HelloID-Conn-Prov-Target-Google-Workspace/README.md

 2. Fill in Authorization code, Client Id, Client Secret and Redirect Uri from the Google Developer Console and run the refreshtoken.ps1 in the repo.
 It will store the refresh token in a text file so you can use it later on.

 Note: The claimed authorization code can be exchanged for a refreshtoken only once, otherwise you have to request a new athorization code as described above.

+Permissions include Groups and Licenses.
+Licenses are statically defined because there is not API available to pull this information.